 The distinguished German surname Huhn is of two distinct origins.
 Firstly, the name is derived from the German personal name "Huno," a nickname for the name "Hunold."
 In this case, the surname would have been originally borne by the son of someone called Huno.
 Alternatively, the name is derived from the Middle High German word "huon," meaning "chicken."
 In this instance, the name would have been originally borne either by a chicken farmer as an occupational name or by a very talkative person as a nickname.

 The surname Huhn was first found in the region of Holstein, where the name first emerged.
 The young Huhn family was instrumental during this early period, playing a crucial role in the development of the medieval society of Schleswig-Holstein.

-Important Dates for the Huhn family
+Early History of the Huhn family

 This web page shows only a small excerpt of our Huhn research.
 Another 165 words (12 lines of text) covering the years 1175, 1185, 1212, 1275, 1278, 1353, 1367, and 1821 are included under the topic Early Huhn History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Huhn, Hühnle, Huno, Huneken, Huhnchen, Hunne and many more.

 Early Notables of the Huhn family (pre 1700)